 I was lost on what job I really wanted but I found this event gave me the fire I needed. – Jemma Hart

-TARGETjobs Events’ Future female engineers gives female STEM students the chance to meet lots of graduate recruiters, senior engineers and recent graduates from top engineering companies – as well as like-minded students – all under one roof.
+TARGETjobs Events’ Future female engineers gives female STEM students the chance to meet lots of graduate recruiters, senior engineers and recent graduates from top engineering companies – as well as like-minded students – all under one roof (or, in November 2020, all on one screen, virtually).
 The day-long networking event also includes activities and opportunities designed to help you launch your engineering career.

 From networking to a graduate job

 Since attending Future female engineers, Jemma went on to secure a graduate job with Arup, one of the employers involved.
 ‘Before the event, I had started applying for graduate jobs, which is a lengthy process,’ she says.
 ‘I was lost on what job I really wanted and after some time it’s easy to lose momentum, but I found this event gave me the fire I needed.
 It helped give me the confidence to apply to roles and helped me stand out from the crowd.’

 Jemma also found the event helped her improve her CV: ‘The opportunity to chat to recruiters about the application process really opened my eyes to exactly what employers look for in a CV.
 I definitely saw an improvement in my own CV after applying their advice.’

 If attending the next Future female engineers event already sounds like a no-brainer to you, visit the Future female engineers page, where you can find out more and register for the next event.
 Or, if you need some more convincing, here are the five reasons why we think you won’t regret applying.